mtolley/hippotech-2.0-demo/README.md

 First you will need to start the HippoTech application with `docker-compose up` as normal.
 Give the system a little bit of time to make sure that all the services have started.
 Now, in another terminal window, you can run the tests:

-`docker-compose -f docker-compose-run-tests.yml up`
+`docker-compose -f docker-compose.yml -f docker-compose-run-tests.yml up`

 This will run all the test suites in headless mode.
 Technically it is possible to do this headed (with UI) with Docker Compose, but you'll need to do some X window forwarding magic so, frankly, you're probably better off just installing Node.js if you haven't already and running the tests locally.

-In